Published 10 Sep 2021

-An Emergency Action Plan (EAP) is a comprehensive documentation of procedures based on the Occupational Safety and Health Administration (OSHA) emergency standards.
+An Emergency Action Plan (EAP) is a comprehensive documentation of procedures based on the emergency standards of Occupational Safety and Health Administration (OSHA).
 Organizations with more than 10 employees should develop, implement, and update their emergency action plan to facilitate and organize their actions during workplace emergencies such as severe weather, extended power loss, pandemic, and more.
 This extensive documentation process can prevent issues such as a poorly executed evacuation and injuries to employees during unforeseen situations.
 To create a successful EAP, an organization should properly determine the key areas and include bare minimum requirements such as procedures for reporting emergencies and evacuation.

 An emergency action plan template is a digital tool used by safety and health managers of large enterprises or owners of small to medium businesses to record their guidelines for workplace emergencies.
 According to the federal regulations for occupational safety and health standards, here are the minimum elements of an emergency action plan: